-We are pleased that four of our gallery artists have been filmed for the Landscape As Muse Series.
+We are pleased that five of our gallery artists have been filmed for the Landscape As Muse Series.
 Landscape as Muse is aired on Bravo!, SCN, Knowledge Network, CBC’s Bold & Documentary, ACCESS, AVRO (Netherlands), The Arts Channel (New Zealand), and episodes have been licensed for in-flight screenings on Air Canada.
 It has been purchased by the National Gallery of Canada, the Glenbow Museum, a variety of schools, and the Banff Centre.
-We have episodes and full season sets available at our gallery for purchase.
+We have full season sets available at our gallery for purchase.

 Landscape as Muse and the 291 Film Company were awarded a Gemini Award in 2008 and the CFTPA Indie Award in 2009.

 The Gemini Award-winning Landscape as Muse documentary series showcases both the world-class artists and spectacular landscapes that are found in Canada.
 Following the artist's gaze, this beautiful cinematic program examines the inspirational relationship that exists between art and landscape.

 With 51 episodes from nine provinces, two territories, and two countries; and featuring major Canadian artists like Joe Fafard, Aganetha Dyck, Peter von Tiesenhausen and Edward Burtynsky, Landscape as Muse has established itself as one of the most comprehensive documentary programs of contemporary Canadian visual arts that exists.